skubalj/build_html/README.md

 * Style (`<style>`)
 * Title (`<title>`)

+### Extensibility
+In the event that you require additional tags or types not implemented in this library, you can achieve this using one of two escape hatches.
+1. You can implement your own HTML types and add them using `HtmlContainer::add_html`
+2. You can add one-off raw content using `HtmlContainer::add_raw`

 ## Acknowledgment
 Special thanks to Sean McArthur; the way that filters work in [warp](https://crates.io/crates/warp) was a major inspiration for how programmers would interact with this library.